MohdRakshanOfficial/CODSOFT/README.md

 # CODSOFT
-This repository contains the source code of my all five projects that I made during my internship in Codsoft.
+This repository contains the source code of my all five projects that I made during my internship at Codsoft.